HazyResearch/deepdive/doc/doc/advanced/incremental.md

 This document assumes you are familiar with basic concepts in DeepDive and the spouse application tutorial.

+Incremental workflow is currently supported only on Postgres and MySQL, but not on Greenplum or Postgres-XL.

 ## Incremental application workflow

 In building knowledge base construction, a typical scenario is the user has